google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/technical_challenges_for_typography_in_ar_vr/content.md

 <figure>

 ![A representation of chromatic abberation, where text appears to be separated into differently colored layers, each slightly misaligned.](images/technical_challenges_for_typography_in_ar_vr_4.svg)
-<figcaption>Extreme effect of chromatic aberration on text.
-Image Source: <a href="https://forums.oculusvr.com/t5/Support/Chromatic-Aberration-Issues/td-p/167845/page/5">Oculus Forums</a>.</figcaption>
+<figcaption>A simulated example of chromatic aberration on text.</figcaption>

 </figure>